fivetran/dbt_amazon_selling_partner/models/docs.md

 - QR code SN: Submit the URL that the QR code generates.
 {% enddocs %}

+{% docs total_item_price_amount %} The total selling price of the order's line items.
+Note that an individual order item is an item and a quantity.
+This means that the value of ItemPrice is equal to the selling price of the item multiplied by the quantity ordered.
+ItemPrice excludes ShippingPrice and GiftWrapPrice. {% enddocs %}

 {% docs item_price_amount %} The selling price of the order item.
 Note that an order item is an item and a quantity.
 This means that the value of ItemPrice is equal to the selling price of the item multiplied by the quantity ordered.
 ItemPrice excludes ShippingPrice and GiftWrapPrice.	{% enddocs %}
 {% docs item_price_currency_code %} The three-digit currency code that the `item_price_amount` is listed in.
 In ISO 4217 format. {% enddocs %}
 {% docs item_tax_amount %} The tax on the item price. {% enddocs %}
+{% docs total_item_tax_amount %} The total tax on the order items' price. {% enddocs %}
 {% docs item_tax_currency_code %} The three-digit currency code that the `item_tax_amount` is listed in.
 In ISO 4217 format. {% enddocs %}
 {% docs order_item_id %} An Amazon-defined item identifier for the associated item.	 {% enddocs %}
 {% docs points_granted_monetary_amount %} The monetary value of the Amazon Points granted. {% enddocs %}